 Now we need to determine which part of the electrical system is causing your problem.
 You can use your polarity tester to help determine the cause.

 First, Unplug your RV from Shore Power and then plug the tester into the receptacle that the RV was plugged into.
 To do this test you may need a 30 amp male to 15 amp female electric adapter so that you can plug the adapter into the 30 Amp plug.
 You may find that the tester will indicate that the polarity of the receptacle is reversed.
-To solve this problem the electrical outlet needs be rewired properly or you will have to plug into a known good receptacle.
+To solve this problem, the electrical outlet needs to be rewired properly, or you will have to plug it into a known good receptacle.

-the outlet shows no problems then we know that is not causing the shocks.
-If you are using an extension cord to plug in your RV we need to check that next.
+If the outlet shows no problems, then we know that it is not causing the shocks.
+If you use an extension cord to plug in your RV, we need to check that next.
 Plug the extension cord into a known good outlet and plug the tester into the extension cord.
-If it indicates that there is a problem with the extension cord then the extension cord needs to be disposed of.
+If it indicates a problem with the extension cord, it needs to be disposed of.

-In your case the fact that the 30 Amp plug on your RV's electric cord is taped up may be an indication of someone trying to fix this problem.
-No matter what happens you need to have that plug properly repaired as it is exposed to the elements when plugged in at a campground.
+In your case, the fact that the 30 Amp plug on your RV's electric cord is taped up may indicate someone trying to fix this problem.
+No matter what happens, you need to have that plug properly repaired as it is exposed to the elements when plugged in at a campground.

-If both the receptacle and extension cord show OK then we know that the problem is in the electrical system of the RV itself.
-The problem could be something as simple as a staple through an electrical wire that is shorting it onto the body or frame of the RV or it could be an issue with the ground on your RV's electrical system.
-When you get to this point it is advisable to take your RV in and have a Certified RV Technician tackle the diagnosis and repair of this problem.
+If both the receptacle and extension cord show OK, we know that the problem is in the RV's electrical system.
+The problem could be something as simple as a staple through an electrical wire that is shorting it onto the body or frame of the RV, or it could be an issue with the ground on your RV's electrical system.
+When you get to this point, it is advisable to take your RV in and have a Certified RV Technician tackle the diagnosis and repair of this problem.

 I hope this helped.

 Do you have any suggestions or comments on this topic?
 You can add them to this page by clicking on the "Click Here To Post Comments" link located near the bottom of this page.